Historical sociology

 The Traitors' Gate with the Gerkin in the background.
 Tower of London, London, UK.

 Historical sociology is an interdisciplinary field of research that combines sociological and historical methods to understand the past, how societies have developed over time, and the impact this has on the present.
 It emphasises a mutual line of inquiry of the past and present to understand how discrete historical events fit into wider societal progress and ongoing dilemmas through complementary comparative analysis.

-Looking at how social structures are changed and reproduced, historical sociology strives to understand the visible mechanisms and hidden structures that hinder certain parts of human development, whilst allowing other parts to thrive.
+Looking at how social structures are changed and reproduced, historical sociology seeks to understand the visible mechanisms and hidden structures that hinder certain aspects of human development, whilst allowing others to thrive.
 Throughout this, it challenges the ahistoricism of modern sociology as a discipline, of the limited engagement with the past in studying social structures, whilst simultaneously critiquing the disengagement of historical study with the differences between societies and the broader social patterns between historical events.

-This interdisciplinary field operates within a spectrum between history and sociology with a 'sociology of history' residing at one end and a 'history of society' residing at another.
-A diverse range of people can be found throughout this spectrum that explore history through a sociological lens compared to others that dissect society through its historical events.
+This interdisciplinary field operates within a spectrum between history and sociology, with a 'sociology of history' at one end and a 'history of society' at the other.
+A diverse range of people can be found throughout this spectrum, exploring history through a sociological lens, while others dissect society through its historical events.
 Although valid lines of research, they are based on singular disciplinary approaches and are reductionist in nature.
-In the middle of this spectrum historical sociology can be found that works to intertwine these mono-discipline efforts into an interdisciplinary approach.
+In the middle of this spectrum, historical sociology can be found, working to intertwine these monodisciplinary efforts into an interdisciplinary approach.

 Origins

-As time has passed, history and sociology have developed into two different specific academic disciplines.
-Historical data was used and is used today in mainly these three ways: examining a theory through a parallel investigation, applying and contrasting events or policies (such as Verstehen), and considering the causalities from a macro point of view.
+Over time, history and sociology have developed into two distinct academic disciplines.
+Historical data is used, and has been used, mainly in these three ways: examining a theory through parallel investigation, applying and contrasting events or policies (such as Verstehen), and considering causality from a macro perspective.

-John Stuart Mill's method: " a) principle of difference: a case with effect and cause present is contrasted with a case with effect and cause absent; and b) principle of agreement: cases with same effects are compared in terms of their (ideally identical) causes.
-There is an important debate on the usefulness of Mill's method for sociological research, which relates to the fact that historical research is often based on only few cases and that many sociological theories are probabilistic, not deterministic.
+John Stuart Mill's method: a) principle of difference: a case with effect and cause present is contrasted with a case with effect and cause absent; and b) principle of agreement: cases with the same effects are compared in terms of their (ideally identical) causes.
+There is an important debate about the usefulness of Mill's method for sociological research, given that historical research often relies on only a few cases and that many sociological theories are probabilistic rather than deterministic.
 Today, historical sociology is measured by a conjunction of questions that are rich in detail.